MicrosoftLearning/mslearn-ai-services/Instructions/Exercises/ai-foundry/04-use-a-container.md

 ## Use the container

-1. Enter the following command to open **rest-test.cmd**:
+1. Run the following **curl** command, replacing *&lt;your_ACI_IP_address_or_FQDN&gt;* with the IP address or FQDN for your container.

     ```
-   code rest-test.cmd
-    ```

-1. In your editor, edit the **curl** command it contains (shown below), replacing *&lt;your_ACI_IP_address_or_FQDN&gt;* with the IP address or FQDN for your container.

-    ```
     curl -X POST "http://<your_ACI_IP_address_or_FQDN>:5000/text/analytics/v3.1/sentiment" -H "Content-Type: application/json" --data-ascii "{'documents':[{'id':1,'text':'The performance was amazing!
 The sound could have been clearer.'},{'id':2,'text':'The food and service were unacceptable.
 While the host was nice, the waiter was rude and food was cold.'}]}"
     ```

-1. Save your changes to the script by pressing **CTRL+S** and close the code editor by pressing **CTRL+Q**.
     Note that you do not need to specify the Azure AI services endpoint or key - the request is processed by the containerized service.
 The container in turn communicates periodically with the service in Azure to report usage for billing, but does not send request data.
-1. Enter the following command to run the script:

-    ```
-    ./rest-test.cmd
-    ```

 1. Verify that the command returns a JSON document containing information about the sentiment detected in the two input documents (which should be positive and negative, in that order).

 ## Clean Up